 6. Find a partner

 It's important to look for a financial institution that sees you as a partner.
 At BECU we teach our members how to build better financial health.
-If you're looking for ways to build credit you can register for our webinar that will teach about credit reports, scores, and the doors that good credit can unlock for you.
+If you're looking for ways to build credit you can register for our webinar that will you teach about credit reports, scores, and the doors that good credit can unlock for you.

 Building your credit is important, but it's not the only factor that lenders will look at when determining your eligibility for a mortgage.